Golf Tutorials

 Step 2: Prepare the Shaft and Extension

 With the grip gone, you have a clean shaft.
-Sometimes, the butt end of a steel shaft can be very a touch thin or misshapen from its manufacturing.
+Sometimes, the butt end of a steel shaft can be slightly thin or misshapen from its manufacturing.
 If the extension doesn't fit securely, you may need to trim a small amount (1/4 to 1/2 inch) off the shaft's butt end with your pipe cutter or hacksaw to reach a thicker-walled section of the shaft.
 Make sure the cut is straight and clean, then clear away any metal burrs.

 Now, for one of the most important parts for creating a long-lasting chemical bond: preparation of your surfaces.
 Take your sandpaper and thoroughly scuff the surface of the extension that will be inserted into the shaft.
 Then, roll a small piece of sandpaper and use it to rough up the inside of the shaft's butt end as deep as the extension will go.
 This textured surface gives the epoxy something to latch onto.
 After sanding, use a paper towel with a little rubbing alcohol or acetone to wipe both surfaces clean of any dust or oils.